I'm a computer programmer and game developer who is also deeply curious about the arts, philosophy, health, and psychology.

 7. Learn to Respond, Instead of React to Your Negative Thoughts

 There is a difference between responding and reacting.
 A reaction is impulsive, emotional, and sometimes even aggressive but a response is more mindful.
-To be able to respond instead of react impulsively, first you need to become aware of your emotions and then make a thoughtful response to the situation.
+To be able to respond instead of reacting impulsively, first, you need to become aware of your emotions and then make a thoughtful response to the situation.

 8. Don't Let Past Relationships Influence You in a Negative Way